Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements

-In our earlier work, we introduced Material Fingerprinting, a database-driven approach for the rapid discovery of material models from either supervised or unsupervised experiments \citep{flaschel_material_2026}.
-In this work, we focus on the unsupervised setting, in which local displacement data over the specimen surface and global reaction forces at the specimen boundary are available, but no local stress measurements are provided.
+In this work, we focus on the unsupervised setting of \MF{}, in which local displacement data over the specimen surface and global reaction forces at the specimen boundary are available, but no local stress measurements are provided.
 Because different materials produce distinct displacement and force responses, a vector containing both quantities can be interpreted as the material’s fingerprint.

-To enable model discovery, we first construct a database of simulated fingerprints for a wide range of material models and parameter combinations using finite element simulations.
+To enable model identification, we first construct a database of simulated fingerprints for a wide range of material models and parameter combinations using finite element simulations.
 Combined with an appropriate pattern recognition algorithm, this database can then be queried repeatedly to identify suitable material models and their parameters for previously unseen materials.
+The main premise is that the database is generated only once and then reused repeatedly during the ultra-fast online phase across different laboratories and for different materials, following a testing guideline with a standardized experiment and a sample geometry.

-In the following, we describe the standardized experiment, the definition of the fingerprints, the database generation procedure, and the pattern recognition framework underlying Material Fingerprinting, which we later apply to discover material models from experimentally measured fingerprints.
+In the following, we describe the standardized experiment, the definition of the fingerprints, the database generation procedure, and the pattern recognition framework underlying Material Fingerprinting, which we later apply to identify material models from experimentally measured fingerprints.